kraken-php/docs/runtimes.md

 <a name="behaviour"></a>
 ### Behaviour

 Behaviour of a container is the custom application logic that you provided.
 It combines set of commands, services and cyclic operations.
-The bahviour is set on the runtime creation, but may change over time as your application architecture reacts to your application needs or container itself changes its state.
+The behaviour is set on the runtime creation, but may change over time as your application architecture reacts to your application needs or container itself changes its state.
 The initial behavior defined during construction of the container is special in the sense that a restart of the container will reset its behavior to this initial one.

 <a name="messaging"></a>
 ### Messaging